Coronavirus Update:What patients and families need to know

 - Women who have been pregnant must test negative for HLA antibodies (arranged after a blood draw in the Blood Donor Center)

 - Male donors and female donors who have never been pregnant do not need to have this test performed

-- A sample from the donation will be saved for future COVID-19 antibody testing (testing is not widely available at this time)
+- A sample from the donation will be analyzed for COVID-19 antibodies.

 - The donor must meet all of the other donor screening criteria